SignPath/website/docs/documentation/trusted-build-systems/jenkins.md

 * The _Trusted Build System Token_ needs to be stored in a _System_ Credential (Under _Manage Jenkins / Manage Credentials_)
 * The _Api Token_ of a SignPath user with submitter permissions needs to be available to the build pipelines of the respective projects.
+* The default credential ID for the _Trusted Build System Token_, the default organization ID and the SignPath API endpoint can be configured in the plugin configuration (under _System_ in the _Code Signing with SignPath_ section).

 ## Usage